MarcinKonowalczyk/psll-lang/README.md

 - [ ] ??
 Make `PsllSyntaxError` class do more
   - [ ] ??
 Backtrace
   - [ ] ??
 Or, I guess, rip it out and make it a normal `SyntaxError`
-- [ ] ??
-Move the command line code from psll.py to a bash script
 - [ ] Protect `set` and maybe some other keywords from accidentally writing something like `(set (x (set y 1)) (# line))`. `def` is already protected like that, so why not `set`.
 - [ ] `++` and `--` keywords (aka increment and decrement?)
 - [ ] Expanders shouldn't mutate nodes!